Outpatient parenteral antibiotic therapy

+Clinical practice

 Outpatient parenteral antibiotic therapy (OPAT) is used to administer non-oral antibiotics (usually intravenously) without the need for ongoing hospitalisation.
 OPAT is particularly useful for people who are not severely ill but do require a prolonged course of treatment that cannot be given in oral form.
 OPAT is being increasingly adopted as part of antimicrobial stewardship programs; it can reduce length of stay, costs and adverse events while improving quality of life.
+In a six-year real-world retrospective study conducted at an Italian tertiary-care center, OPAT allowed a relative cost reduction of about 92% and an average daily cost of €32 for OPAT versus €400 for inpatient therapy.
 OPAT can be administered in an outpatient facility (including a provider's office, infusion center or day hospital) or at a patient's residence using an infusion pump, such as an elastomeric pump.

+Subcutaneous antibiotic therapy

+Although OPAT is traditionally based on intravenous administration, the subcutaneous route has emerged as a pragmatic alternative in selected clinical settings.
+Several antibiotics, including β-lactams (most commonly ceftriaxone) and glycopeptides (teicoplanin), are administered subcutaneously (off-label) in outpatient and home-care contexts.
+Available clinical and pharmacokinetic data suggest that subcutaneous administration may achieve adequate drug exposure and clinical effectiveness when appropriate dosing and loading strategies are applied.

 Common antimicrobials

 Common antimicrobials used for continuous infusion are shown below: